-President Nikias initiated a project to plant thousands of trees on the University Park campus.
+2010 USC Campus Planning Committee of the Board of Trustees passes campus sustainability resolutions.
+2012 President Nikias initiated a project to plant thousands of trees on the University Park campus.

+2014

 USC students formed the Environmental Student Assembly (ESA) as a part of student government to program events and advocate for sustainability at USC.

+2005

+2008

+Office of Sustainability created to implement sustainable practices on campus while developing innovative outreach and educational programs for the university and local community.

+2013

 USC Solar Decathlon, net-zero house built by USC students and entered into a US Dept. of Energy-sponsored competition.

+2015

 The USC Green Engagement Fund is launched to fund student-driven sustainability projects on campus.

+SUSTAINABILITY IN EDUCATION AND RESEARCH